AndrewCRMartin/simq/README.md

 (c) 2015 UCL, Dr. Andrew C.R.
 Martin

-simq is a very simple program batch queueing system written to meet the needs ot a web site that has long running high-memory programs that may be invoked by the user and therefore only one can run at a time without slowing the machine to a halt.
+simq is a very simple program batch queueing system written to meet the needs of a web site that has long running high-memory programs that may be invoked by the user and therefore only one can run at a time without slowing the machine to a halt.

-It simply places jobs in a queue by placing the command in a file that lives in the 'queuedir' directory.
-The queue manager then pulls jobs off one at a time and runs them.
+It simply places jobs in a queue by placing the command in a file that lives in the `queuedir` directory.
+The queue manager then pulls jobs off one at a time (in the order they were submitted) and runs them.

 ```